MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.DirectoryManagement/Update-MgDirectoryRole.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER <IMicrosoftGraphDirectoryRole>: Represents an Azure Active Directory object.
-The directoryObject type is the base type for many other directory entity types.
+BODYPARAMETER <IMicrosoftGraphDirectoryRole>: directoryRole
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DeletedDateTime <DateTime?>]`:
   - `[Id <String>]`: Read-only.
   - `[Description <String>]`: The description for the directory role.
 Read-only.
+Supports $filter (eq), $search, $select.
   - `[DisplayName <String>]`: The display name for the directory role.
 Read-only.
+Supports $filter (eq), $search, $select.
   - `[Members <IMicrosoftGraphDirectoryObject[]>]`: Users that are members of this directory role.
 HTTP Methods: GET, POST, DELETE.
 Read-only.
 Nullable.
+Supports $expand.
     - `[Id <String>]`: Read-only.
     - `[DeletedDateTime <DateTime?>]`:
   - `[RoleTemplateId <String>]`: The id of the directoryRoleTemplate that this role is based on.
 The property must be specified when activating a directory role in a tenant with a POST operation.
 After the directory role has been activated, the property is read only.
+Supports $filter (eq), $select.
   - `[ScopedMembers <IMicrosoftGraphScopedRoleMembership[]>]`: Members of this directory role that are scoped to administrative units.
 Read-only.
 Nullable.
     - `[Id <String>]`: Read-only.
     - `[AdministrativeUnitId <String>]`: Unique identifier for the administrative unit that the directory role is scoped to